 Currently active hard rock mines in the Yukon can be viewed here.

 The Yukon has the the free entry system of mining claim staking.
 Essentially, this means anywhere in the Yukon can be staked unless it has been specifically withdrawn by Government legislation.

-Some infograms (information sheets) about water contamination caused by mining, analysis and opinion about the Yukon royalty rates as it relates to placer and hard-rock mining, and some pertinant technical papers.
+An abandoned mine presentation; some infograms (information sheets) about water contamination caused by mining; analysis and opinion about the Yukon royalty rates as it relates to placer and hard-rock mining; and some pertinant technical papers.